How To Bring Revival To Your Church

 Here are some ideas:

-1. Encourage your pastor and church leaders to preach and teach on the attributes of God as a basis for first love, faith
+1. Encourage your pastor and church leaders to preach and teach on the attributes of God as a basis for first love, faith, and obedience.

 2. Organize a 24-hour prayer chain divided into 96 fifteen-minute periods.
 Ask participants to pray around the clock for revival among church members and for a great spiritual harvest of new believers.